Dog Eye Discharge Home Remedies [Home Care Guide]

 Genetic Predisposition (Brachycephalic Breeds)

-Certain dogs are genetically predisposed to eye problems that result in excess tears.
+Certain dogs are genetically predisposed to eye conditions that result in excess tears.
 Particular breeds, such as brachycephalic breeds, spaniels, and terriers, may generate excess tears and reddish-brown mucus in the corner of their eyes.
-The short snouts of these breeds may cause complications for the eyes, such as shallow eye sockets, compressed tear ducts, corneal ulcers, and abnormal eyelash growth.
+The short snouts of these breeds may cause complications for the dog's eyes, such as shallow eye sockets, compressed tear ducts, corneal ulcers, and abnormal eyelash growth.

 • Pawing at the eye